 Current Players With a Shot at Joining the 13 x 30 Club

-After Ovechkin, no other player who appeared in a game in 2017-18 has more than eight seasons with at least 30 goals.
-Sidney Crosby and Rick Nash, who last did so in 2017 and 2015, respectively have eight seasons apiece.
+After Ovechkin, no other player who has appeared in a game in 2018-19 has more than nine seasons with at least 30 goals.
+Ilya Kovalchuk has that many, but hasn’t hit the 30-goal mark since the 2011-12 season.